Lab work

 • The proposed project supervisor (of the student's university/institution) and host school or department (ECM’s organisation) will each need to confirm their willingness to support the project and confirm that appropriate facilities will be made available.

-• If you are selected as an awardee, it is expected that you will formally accept the project within 7 days, so that we may offer it to a 'runner up' if you decline.
+• If you are selected, it is expected that you will formally accept the project within 7 days, so that we may offer it to a 'runner up' if you decline.

-The project must be concluded by the end of August 2025, as students will present an abstract of their findings at the annual Nutrition Futures Conference in early September.
+• The project must be concluded by the 17 August 2025, as students will present an abstract of their findings at the annual Nutrition Futures Conference in early September.

-• Applications will be sent for judging within a few days of closure, and all applicants will be notified by the end of March.
+All applicants will be notified of outcomes by the end of March.

-• Applications will consist of a proposal of no more than 500 words detailing the project, including aims, hypotheses, and methodology (not including references), and a statement of no more than 150 words explaining how the project will enhance the ECMs and the students ' future career aspirations in nutritional science.
+Applications will consist of a proposal of no more than 500 words, detailing the project including aims, hypotheses and methodology (not including references), and a statement of no more than 150 words explaining how the project will enhance your future career aspirations in nutritional science.

 Judging of the application